No products in the cart.

 Presets help to bring out the best in your background.
 Do you often shoot in woodland areas that would benefit from a dimmer emotive chroma?
 Or do you frequent festive farms and epic mountainscapes, and would prefer presets that emphasize detail and freshens greens?
 Whatever the case may be, you need to experiment with your colors to see what works for your location, your shooting equipment, and the nature of your couples.

-So for those who are still sitting on the fence about Wedding Presets, isn’t it time you took a bold step forward?
+So for those who are still sitting on the fence when it comes to presets, isn’t it time you took a bold step forward?
 Because the alternative of not using beautiful moody tones in professional photos just doesn’t cut it anymore.